 I read widely and aim to reflect that in the authors I represent.
 In fiction, I’m looking for complex, larger-than-life characters.
-Some of my favourite recent reads are Sarah Moss’s Ghost Wall and Summerwater, Patrick Gale’s A Place Called Winter and the sheer originality of Susanna Clarke’s Piranesi.
-I found Bernadine Evaristo’s Girl, Woman, Other exhilarating.
-And Emily St John Mandel’s Station Eleven will always be a favourite (I didn’t want it to end!)
+Some of my favourite recent reads are Maggie O’Farrell’s The Marriage Portrait, Sarah Moss’s Ghost Wall and Summerwater, Patrick Gale’s A Place Called Winter and the sheer originality of Susanna Clarke’s Piranesi.
+Emily St John Mandel’s Station Eleven will always be a favourite (I didn’t want it to end!)
 I adore the work of Ali Smith and Kate Atkinson never fails to entertain me.
 It’s a lot to do with humour and heartbreak.

 I love crime and thrillers at both ends of the commercial / literary spectrum.
-I’ve recently been enjoying Elly Griffiths’ Ruth Galloway series and Cara Hunter’s DI Fawley novels and I’m always on the look out for a hero like Robert Crais’ Elvis Cole.
+I was gripped by Notes on an Execution by Danya Kukafka.
+I enjoy Elly Griffiths’ Ruth Galloway series and Cara Hunter’s DI Fawley novels and I’m always on the look out for a hero like Robert Crais’ Elvis Cole.
 Johnny Porter in Lionel Davidson’s Kolymsky Heights will stay with me forever.

 I also love a good ghost story and accessible speculative fiction, as well as a bit of horror, especially folk horror.
 Michelle Paver and Andrew Michael Hurley stand out for me here.

 Whatever the genre, whether literary or commercial, historical or contemporary, thriller or crime, I’m looking for originality and distinctive voices.
 I especially like fiction threaded with humour – not necessarily of the laugh out loud kind, it’s often much subtler than that, but you can’t have too many arresting observations and insights.